Kiran-Karandikar/env-file-for-github-actions/readme.md

 ## About The Project

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `Python-template` , `project_title`, `SIMPLE PYTHON APP TEMPLATE`
+Do a search and replace with your text editor for the following: `.env-file-for-github-actions` , `project_title`, `SIMPLE PYTHON APP TEMPLATE`

 <p align="right">(<a href="#top">back to top</a>)</p>